fbpx Skip to main content

 • Phonics intervention programme where students work on a one-to-one basis or within small groups to fill any gaps in their phonics knowledge to improve their current reading age.

-• A number of staff in school are trained in phonics intervention alongside Mrs Mitchell such as Mrs Shillito and Miss Carruthers, who are based in our Learning Support department.
-The Assistant Head, Mrs Fillingham and the SENDCo, Mrs Mason-Miller have also completed the phonics intervention training.
+• A number of staff in school are trained in phonics intervention alongside Mrs Mitchell including members of our learning Support department.

-• Phonics intervention has had a significant impact on the decoding and reading progress in a number of our students in the 2022-2023 academic year and is an intervention programme which is highly valued by our students.
+• Phonics intervention has had a significant impact on the decoding and reading progress in a number of our students in the 2022-2023 and 2023-2024 academic years and is an intervention programme which is highly valued by our students.

 Vocabulary: